 Pursuant to Section 134(3)(c) of the Companies Act 2013 with respect to the Directors'Responsibility Statement your Board confirms that:

-(a) in the preparation of the annual accounts the applicable Accounting standards havebeen followed;
+(a) in the preparation of the annual accounts the applicable Accounting Standards havebeen followed;

-(b) the directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit of the company for that period;
+(b) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;

-(c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+(c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act

-(d) the directors have prepared the annual accounts on a going concern basis;
+(d) the Directors have prepared the annual accounts on a 'going concern' basis.

-(e) the directors have laid down internal financial controls to be followed by thecompany and that said internal financial controls are adequate and were operatingeffectively;and
+(e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and operating effectively.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-PARTICULARS OF CONTRACTS OR ARRANGEMENTS WiTH RELATED PARTY
+PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTY

-Since the Company remains outside the purview of Section 138(1) of the Companies Act2013 read with Rule 15 ofCompanies (Meeting of Board and its Powers) Rules 2014 thereporting requirements thereunder are not applicable.
+Since the Company remains outside the purview of Section 188(1) read with Rule 15 ofCompanies (Meeting of Board and its Power) Rules 2014 the reporting requirementsthereunder are not applicable.

 MATERIAL CHANGES AND COMMITMENTS

-There are no material changes and commitments in the business operations of the companysince the close of the financial year as on 31th March 2018 to the date of thisReport.
+There are no material changes and commitments in the business operations of the Companysince the close of the financial year as on 31st March 2020 to the date of thisReport.

 CONSERVATION OF ENERGY

 CORPORATE SOCIAL RESPONSIBILITY (CSR)